 - Students may use "Ad" 6"x6" canvas boards a bargain at $8.96 for twelve boards.
 They are good for practice.

 - red, a tiny bit for the bill

 The background is going to be yellow.
 Purple on

 the bird would complement the yellow background.
 As the

 painting progressed, the purple didn't look good to me, so I

 There is hardly any purple in the finished painting.
 So if you don't want purple on your hummer, there is no need to put it on your palette.

-If you are brand new to oil painting, you may have questions about using oils.
+Let's learn how to paint a hummingbird, but if you are brand new to oil painting and you have questions -

-Answers to frequent questions about how to oil paint
+Find answers to frequent questions about oil painting - HERE.

 how to paint a hummingbird